luciotorelli/parrot-quiz/README.md

 <details>
    <summary>8.2 Test cases</summary>

-   * A first time user was able to quickly understand the purpose of the website/game and how to navigate it.
+   - A first time user was able to quickly understand the purpose of the website/game and how to navigate it.
    <img src="readme-assets/user-test-homepage.jpeg" alt="User test homepage" width="800px" />
-   * An IOS user provided feedback in regards to the text on some buttons were displayed in blue, this was later fixed on <a href="https://github.com/luciotorelli/parrot-quiz/commit/c77433201c1e3cc9c3644be5b52c0b810273951c">commit c77433201c1e3cc9c3644be5b52c0b810273951c.</a>
+   - An IOS user provided feedback in regards to the text on some buttons were displayed in blue, this was later fixed on <a href="https://github.com/luciotorelli/parrot-quiz/commit/c77433201c1e3cc9c3644be5b52c0b810273951c">commit c77433201c1e3cc9c3644be5b52c0b810273951c.</a>
    <img src="readme-assets/user-test-blue-text.jpeg" alt="User test homepage" width="800px" />
-   * When the quiz is initiated the user was able to quickly understand how to select and submit their answer and select a next question.
+   - When the quiz is initiated the user was able to quickly understand how to select and submit their answer and select a next question.
    <img src="readme-assets/user-test-quiz.png" alt="User test quiz" width="800px" />
-   * All 15 users that tested the project were able to reach the last screen on different devices, browsers and screen sizes.
+   - All 15 users that tested the project were able to reach the last screen on different devices, browsers and screen sizes.
    <img src="readme-assets/user-test-end-quiz.png" alt="User test quiz" width="800px" />

 </details>

 ---

 ## Deployment

+The project was deployed using [Github pages](https://pages.github.com/) and updated using the [Live Server VScode extension](https://marketplace.visualstudio.com/items?itemName=ritwickdey.LiveServer) following those steps;

+1. Development of project and testing using VScode and Live Server on Chrome, Firefox, Opera and Edge.
+2. Once development was completed the page was deployed by heading first to Settings on Github.
+3. Clicking on Pages on the left sidebar.
+4. Selecting the main branch.
+5. Clicking save.

 ---